ncatlab/nlab-content/pages/6/1/2/0/216/content.md

 This is due to [Nuiten 13, theorem 3.3.1](#Nuiten13).

-(Generalization beyond the strong condition of bibundles submersive on both sides exists in the context of [[bornological set|bornological]] convolution, cf. [Aretz & Blohmann 2025](#AretzBlohmann2025)).
+The condition for the bibundles to be proper and submersive is quite strong.
+(For ordinary manifolds such a bibundle is the same as a proper submersion, which is the same as the projection of a fiber bundle.)
+The condition to be proper excludes for example the stacky group structures of non-commutative tori or the Lie 2-group model of the string group.
+The condition to be submersive exludes points of the stack, which are the inclusions of the orbits of the Lie groupoid.

+Both conditions can be dropped for complete [[bornological set|bornological]] convolution, which is a [[(2,1)-functor]] from the category of [[differentiable stacks]] to the Morita 2-category of complete bornological algebras ([Aretz & Blohmann 2025, theorem 6.1.1](#AretzBlohmann2025)).

 This way, much of [[noncommutative geometry]] is exhibited as actually being the [[higher geometry]] of [[differentiable stacks]] inside all [[smooth stacks]].
 In particular, [[groupoid K-theory]] is realized as the [[KK-theory]] of convolution C*-algebras.